-Figure 5: Sites owning projection-based CAVEs and Immersadesks or their derivatives to work in the same environment at different times (asynchronously).
-Any changes made to the environment must persist for when the other participants return.

-Recordability This denotes the ability to record virtual experiences for later playback or continuation.
-This also allows participants to place annotations in the environment so that other participants may view them at a later time.
-Annotations will become increasingly more important as collaborations stretch across multiple time-zones.

-Collaborative interaction and manipulation.
+- Communication in a Tele-Immersive environment.
+This typically involves the use of video and, more importantly, audio conferencing.
+It also includes the use of avatars to provide a representation of the participant in the environment and to convey gestural cues (pointing at objects, waving of the hand, nodding and shaking of the head) that augment audio communication. - Synchronous and asynchronous collaboration in the environment.
+Persistent environments assume one's ability to work in an environment at the same time with other participants (synchronously), in addition to being able to work in the same environment at different times (asynchronously).
+Any changes made to the environment must persist for when the other participants return. - Recordability.
+This denotes the ability to record virtual experiences for later playback or continuation.
+This also allows participants to place annotations in the environment so that other participants may view them at a later time. - Collaborative interaction and manipulation.
 Tools to enable participants to interact and manipulate shared objects and datasets being visualized in the environment are needed.
-These tools must guarantee that proper consistency is maintained across each participant's view of the environment, especially when multiple participants attempt to modify the same shared object.

-Connectivity with external resources
+These tools must guarantee that proper consistency is maintained across each participant's view of the environment, especially when multiple participants attempt to modify the same shared object. - Connectivity with external computational and database resources.
 The data that end users want to access in a complex Tele-Immersive environment will likely reside on external databases or be generated by simulation codes on supercomputers or workstation farms.
 The data may consist of 3D models, collected field data, computed data, persistent recordings of virtual environments, and video and audio streams.
 Although some simulations may not be initiated in the virtual environment but on a desktop workstation, the simulations will still need to direct the result of computations to a data store that the virtual environment can access.
 Hence, end users will need tools to enable them to easily interface their existing non-VR tools/applications with the virtual environment.